kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
+v7.5.0063 beta, 29 Jan 2025:
+-Bug-fix: Trade Rule Restrictions were not sticking.
+-Bug-fix: Resizing Plot of stations were not sticking.

 v7.5.0062 beta, 26 Jan 2025:
 -New feature: <raise_lua_event name="'Interact_Menu_API.Existence_Query'" /> to identify existence of UIX by DrWhoKnows.
 -New feature (merged from 7.1.19): UI callback, updatePlotSize_on_before_extend, in Map Menu for sticeIO's mod.